Skip to main content

 Moving forward

 The good news is that digital skills can be taught – and once confidence and skills are unlocked, people are equipped with these skills for life.
-A digital skillset at work is key for now and the future – consider tech changes in the way we communicate, receive payslips, report health and safety data, as well as have the confidence to engage with digital change at work.
+A digital skillset at work is key for now and the future – consider tech changes in the way we communicate, receive payslips, and report health and safety data, as well as have the confidence to engage with digital change at work.

 “Everyone should be able to participate fully in the digital world because digital technologies increasingly impact all aspects of our lives, from smartphones and online services to artificial intelligence.”